quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint maintains a set of connection IDs received from its peer, any of which it can use when sending packets.
 When the endpoint wishes to remove a connection ID from use, it sends a RETIRE_CONNECTION_ID frame to its peer.
-Sending a RETIRE_CONNECTION_ID frame indicates that the connection ID won't be used again and requests that the peer replace it with a new connection ID using a NEW_CONNECTION_ID frame.
+Sending a RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used again and requests that the peer replace it with a new connection ID using a NEW_CONNECTION_ID frame.

 As discussed in {{migration-linkability}}, each connection ID MUST be used on packets sent from only one local address.
 An endpoint that migrates away from a